habib-chawki/issue-tracker-front/README.md

 ## Signup and Login

-As a user, i can sign up by providing my full name, email address, a globally unique username and a password.
+As a user, I can sign up by providing my full name, email address, a globally unique username and a password.

+As a user, I can log in with the credentials I provided during signup, including my email and password.

 ## Projects